smartfog/fogflow/doc/en/source/example2.rst

    :width: 100 %

-* Anomaly Detector:
+* Anomaly Detector
 	This operator is to detect anomaly events based on the collected data from power panels in a retail store.
 It has two types of inputs:
 		* detection rules, which are provided and updated by the operator; The detection rules input stream type is associated with ``broadcast``, meaning that the rules are needed by all task instances of this operator.
-The granularity of this operator is based on ``shopID``, meaning that a dedicated task instance will be created and configured for each shop.
+The granularity of this operator is based on ``shopID``, meaning that a dedicated task instance will be created and configured for each shop
     	* sensor data from power panel

-* Counter:
+* Counter
 	This operator is to count the total number of anomaly events for all shops in each city.
 	Therefore, its task granularity is by ``city``.
 Its input stream type is the output stream type of the previous operator (Anomaly Detector).